waywardgeek/twisted_hash/README.md

 implementation with a twisted hashing pattern to roughly double the speed.
 At the same time, it is good for both small and large messages, and efficient on 32-bit processors without SIMD units, as well as AVX2 enabled CPUs.

+However, there are attacks that are stronger against this scheme than for the full 12-round BLAKE2b.

 ## Example